Richwood High School (West Virginia): Relocation and proposed consolidation

 Due to flooding on June 23, 2016, both Richwood High School and Richwood Middle School have been temporarily relocated.
 Richwood High is presently housed in trailers at the former Beaver Elementary School site.
 On March 7, 2017, the Nicholas County Board of Education approved a plan to permanently close the schools so they can be consolidated with Nicholas County High School and Summersville Middle School on a new campus.
 Consolidation opponents filed an unsuccessful lawsuit against the Nicholas County Board of Education alleging open meeting laws were violated prior to the vote.
 On June 13, 2017, the West Virginia Board of Education rejected the proposed consolidation of the Richwood and Summersville schools.
 This decision was made citing the lack of alternative plans and that other options were not explored.
 Alternatives were presented at the meeting including comprehensive Grades 6-12 facilities in both Richwood and Summersville to reduce the overall number of schools and allow each community to maintain its autonomy.

 The Nicholas County Board of Education sued the West Virginia Board of Education over its denial of the county's school consolidation plans, arguing that the county had met the requirements documented in WVBOE policies and that the state board was being arbitrary in its denial.
 Nicholas County initially won its case at the circuit court level, but on appeal, the West Virginia Supreme Court of Appeals ruled on October 10, 2017, that the state board has the discretion to reject plans it believes are not in the public's best interest.

 On June 2, 2020, groundbreaking ceremonies were held for the new Richwood High School and Richwood Middle School, which will be built onto a heavily remodeled Cherry River Elementary.

 Mascot and colors

 The school's mascot is the lumberjack and the school colors are orange and black.

 Extracurricular activities

 Sports

-Richwood High School fields several sports teams at the Class A level, including:
+Richwood High School fields several sports teams at the Class A level.